Food-Ninja/WebKat-MealRobot/docs/OntologyQuery.md

 layout: default
 ---

-# Querying food cutting knowledge using a REST API
+# Querying Food Cutting Knowledge Using a REST API

-If you want to access the contained knowledge using predefined standard queries, please use our <a href="http://grlc.io/api/Food-Ninja/FoodCutting/sparqlfiles/">grlc interface for predefined queries</a>.
+If you want to access the contained knowledge using predefined standard queries, please use our <a href="http://grlc.io/api/Food-Ninja/FoodCutting/sparqlfiles/">grlc interface</a>[^1] for predefined queries.

 <a href="https://github.com/CLARIAH/grlc">grlc on github</a>.

-# Querying food cutting knowledge using SPARQL
+# Querying Food Cutting Knowledge Using SPARQL

-Here you can try out how a robot would query the ontology using SPARQL, or Prolog (see next section).
+To try the querying using SPARQL yourself, please use [our webinterface](https://food-ninja.github.io/FoodCutting/Webinterface.html).

 The robot knows that for all cutting actions like slicing, dicing, halving or quartering it needs to perform the following body movements:

-pick up (tool) -> approach (object, position) -> lower (tool) -> lift (tool) -> place (tool) For each cutting parameter in parantheses, the robot can query the ontology to retrieve further information.
+pick up (tool) -> approach (object, position) -> lower (tool) -> lift (tool) -> place (tool)

+For each cutting parameter in parantheses, the robot can query the ontology to retrieve further information.
 The following query asks for the tool to use for a cutting action.
 You can also try out the query yourself <a href="https://krr.triply.cc/mkumpel/-/queries/What-food-can-be-cut-with-which-tool-1/1">on triply</a>
 ```bash
 PREFIX DUL: <http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#>